7037548654/Camcode/README.md

-Camcode is a currently under process
+Camcode is a currently under process.

+Documentation and Process for running this project in inside wiki.